DigiBP/Team-Apples/README.md

 ## 10. Sent License Key
+- Here a Custom Webhook is used to trigger the scenario as soon as data arrives from Camunda BPMN engine.
 - With this scenario the license key is retrieved from the CRM and sent via E-mail to the client immediately as soon as the preceding scenario is finished.
 - The E-mail content is composed using the retrieved details from the CRM system, and it includes the generated license key.